Kenjugno/SEBC/installation/labs/1_preinstall.md

 	  NOTE: No available command installed
 		For /etc/hosts, use getent	-> can also use (cat /etc/hosts) For DNS, use nslookup

 6. Show the nscd service is running

-	  NOTE: No available command installed, but can use this to get th output
+	  NOTE: No available command installed, but can use this to get the output

 		#ps -ef|grep -i nscd